-ATLANTA -- More than a third of U.S. adults eat what the Centers for Disease Control and Prevention terms fast food on “any given day,” according to a new study.
+ATLANTA -- More than a third of U.S. adults eat what the Centers for Disease Control & Prevention (CDC) terms fast food on “any given day,” according to a new study by the agency.
 But who eats fast food is more telling.

 Fast-food consumers are more likely to be younger and wealthier.
 They’re more likely to be male and African-American, and they like lunch more than any other daypart.